 - The seller will consider your offer and either accept or reject it.

-- Should your offer be rejected, you can submit a counter offer or withdraw all together.
+- Should your offer be rejected, you can submit a counteroffer or withdraw altogether.

 - Expect some back-and-forth before you agree on a price.